MydonSolutions/pypeline/README.md

 - stem: the stem of the latest RAW dump
 - beg: the `time.time()` value produced as DAQSTATE changed to __recording__
 - end: the `time.time()` value produced as DAQSTATE changed from __recording__
+- time: the duration (in seconds) of each preceding stage's run as a list of floats
+- proc: the PROC_NAME of each preceding stage's run as a list of strings

 Mutliple words in the ARGUMENT and ENVIRONMENT values are listed separated by spaces, and multiple argument-sets are separated by commas (`,`).